hydpy-dev/hydpy/hydpy/docs/rst/auxiliaries.rst

 Auxiliary Tools
 ===============

-The `auxs` subpackage provides features that are not essential for the functionality of *HydPy* in general, but possibly provide help when implementing new models or writing *HydPy* workflow scripts.
+The `auxs` subpackage provides features that are not essential for the functionality of HydPy in general, but possibly help when implementing new models or writing workflow scripts.

-Albeit of the small number of modules contained in subpackage `auxs` so far, the features they provide are very diverse.
-A short look into the general description of each module should help to find out what purpose it could serve.
+The available `auxs` modules cover diverse topics, ranging from hydrological approaches like calculating Unit Hydrograph ordinates (|iuhtools|) to technical issues like parsing XML workflow files (|xmltools|).
+A short look into each module's general description should help determine its purpose.

 .. toctree::
    :hidden: